Global-Ecology-Research-Group/Gallivan_et_al_2026_Royal_Society_Open_Science/readme.md

 **Get_source_for_species_status –** Script to define species as native or non-native using multiple sources and downloading data for species distribution from the Reptile Database.

-**Clean Code** - Main script used in the conduction of the manuscript comparing non-native herpetofauna across EDDMapS and iNaturalist.
+**Main_and_supplemental_analyses.R** - Main script used in the conduction of the manuscript comparing non-native herpetofauna across EDDMapS and iNaturalist.
 This script contains all data curation, main analyses, and figure generation.
-This code is organized to follow our manuscripts 3 main Objectives
+This code is organized to follow our manuscripts 3 main Objectives.

 # Data